 5. What is your proudest work achievement?

 We’ve put together some guidance documents for Microsoft to help life science companies who want to move towards the cloud establish a strategy to do so.
-We took the lead and defined that strategy at a time when the life science industry were still very cautious and not leading this trend.
+We took the lead and defined that strategy at a time when the life science industry was still very cautious and not leading this trend.

 Because life science companies need to make sure everything they do is compliant, we needed to define a new approach on how you can achieve a compliant system when leveraging the cloud.
 I’m proud that we got out there early on this.